jupyterlab/jupyterlab/packages/faq-extension/faq.md

 * Stable and featureful enough for daily usage by most Jupyter users.
 * Most of the commonly used features in the classic notebook are implemented.
-* Developer APIs that are approaching stability but stil undergoing significant changes.
+* Developer APIs that are approaching stability but still undergoing significant changes.

 Early in 2018, we will release the 1.0 version of JupyterLab that will